EURO GOVT-Bunds extend fall as risky assets continue recovery

 * Exports rise most since Feb 2015, imports highest in 4 years

-LONDON, Sept 27 Bunds extended falls on Tuesday as riskier assets continued their recent recovery on hopes that euro zone policymakers were readying decisive action to tackle the bloc's debt crisis, though the risk of a swift reversal remained high.
+LONDON, Sept 27 Bund futures opened lower on Tuesday as riskier assets extended a tentative recovery on hopes that euro zone policymakers were readying decisive action to tackle the bloc's debt crisis, though the risk of a swift reversal remained high.

-Bund futures FGBLc1 dropped by a full point to 136.27 -- their lowest since Sept.
-16. This came after large losses on Monday with officials now seen to be considering plans to boost the size of the euro zone's rescue fund to enable it to draw a line under the spread of market pressure to Italy and Spain.
+Bund futures FGBLc1 dropped 72 ticks to 136.55 at the open, extending losses of more than a point seen on Monday as officials looked to be considering plans to boost the size of the euro zone's rescue fund.

-"If this was implemented it would be a great step towards the addressing of the situation, so this is positively read by markets," said Patrick Jacq, strategist at BNP Paribas.

-The move into riskier assets was also supported by talk that the European Central Bank could extend its liquidity provision to include one-year loans and possibly re-enact its covered bond purchase programme.

-European stocks opened sharply higher and the euro edged up versus the dollar .
+European stock index futures STXEc1 pointed to significant gains, following on from a strong session in Asia.

-But with no firm proposals on the table, and any significant changes to the European Financial Stability Facility subject to a lengthy approval process by member states, the appetite for safe-haven Bunds could return.
+But with no firm proposals on the table, and any significant changes to the European Financial Stability Facility subject to a lengthy approval process by member states, the appetite for safe-haven Bunds could return in the near term.

-"There seems to be a bit more noise on plans ahead, but whether they get it through or not is another matter...
-It's a classic post-big EU conference rally, but the question is 'has it got legs beyond two or three days?'," said a trader.
+"There seems to be a bit more noise on plans ahead, but whether they get it through or not it another matter...
+It's a classic post-big EU conference rally, but the question is 'has it got legs beyond two or three days?," said a trader.

-Spain also issues short-term debt, with yields expected to edge higher, despite the country performing relatively well compared to Italy in recent weeks.

 Greek lawmakers are expected to approve a fresh property tax at a vote set for around 1600 GMT as the country continues to press ahead with austerity measures aimed at securing the next tranche of bailout funding it needs to avoid a default in October.
-(Editing by Stephen Nisbet)
+(Reporting by William James; Editing by John Stonestreet)

 * Exports rise most since Feb 2015, imports highest in 4 years